doccano/doccano/README.md

 ...
 ```

-Any other columns (for csv) or keys (for json) are preserved and will be exported in the `metadata` column or key as is.
+Any other columns (for csv/excel) or keys (for json) are preserved and will be exported in the `metadata` column or key as is.

 Once you select a TXT/JSON file on your computer, click `Upload dataset` button.
 After uploading the dataset file, we will see the `Dataset` page (or click `Dataset` button list in the left bar).
 This page displays all the documents we uploaded in one project.